-- 1. Maintenance interval alarm when fan has operated for more than 3,000 hours: Level 4.
+- 1. Maintenance interval alarm when fan has operated for more than 2000 hours: Level 4.
 Reset interval counter when alarm is acknowledged. - 2.
-Fan alarm is indicated by the status being different from the command for a period of 15 seconds. - a.
-Commanded on, status off: Level 2 b.
-Commanded off, status off: Level 4
+Fan alarm is indicated by the status input being different from the output command for 15 seconds. - a.
+Commanded on, status off: Level 2.
+Do not evaluate alarm until the device has been commanded on for 15 seconds. - b.
+Commanded off, status on: Level 4.
+Do not evaluate the alarm until the device has been commanded off for 60 seconds. - 3.
+Low static pressure (< 0.2" below setpoint) when fan control loop is active for longer than 5 minutes.
+Level 2.